-Release v0.11.0 (Installation)
+Release v0.7.1 (Installation)

-GuessIt is a python library that extracts as much information as possible from a video file.
+GuessIt is a python library that tries to extract as much information as possible from a video file.

-It has a very powerful filename matcher that allows to guess a lot of metadata from a video using its filename only.
+It has a powerful filename matcher that allows to guess a lot of metadata from a video using only its filename.
 This matcher works with both movies and tv shows episodes.